 When Defendants Avoid Liability | Slip and Fall Defenses in Florida

 Imagine a scenario where you are visiting a store, and while searching for your favorite morning cereal, you step in some spilled water, slip, and fall to the ground.
 As a result of the slip and fall, you suffer a terrible back injury that takes many months to rehabilitate.
-If you are represented by a knowledgeable Ocala slip and fall lawyer, he or she may suggest that you pursue compensation from the store owner for creating the condition that caused the accident.
+If you are represented by a knowledgeable Ocala slip and fall attorney, he or she may suggest that you pursue compensation from the store owner for creating the condition that caused the accident.
 In a perfect world, the store owner would admit that it was his fault and reimburse your current and future medical, rehabilitation, and other related expenses.
 Unfortunately, that is rarely the case.
 Instead, you will have to file a claim in order to receive the compensation that you are entitled to.

 Here are some possible defenses the defendant might assert: